-There is a self-service laundry facility adjacent to the post office at the Caver's Camp Store near the park campground.
-It has two coin-operated washers and 2 coinoperated dryers.
+There is a self-service laundry service adjacent to the post office at the Caver's Camp Store near Mammoth Cave Campground.
+The laundry facility has 2 coin-operated washers and 2 coinoperated dryers.
 Hours vary by season; check at the camp store for information.